 The reality of this technology is that it can, and already is being driven by our will to do so, and that stopping the implementation of our will is not likely when the mechanism of action is an unstoppable machine.
 What we really need is a higher awareness of our will and intentions at this level, to be sure that when we set out to get what we think we want, we aren't disappointed, or damaged by the result.

-At the University of Minnesota Biotechnology Research and Development, EEG is used to control a computer display with nothing but a base line recording of intention, and real time monitoring of brain signals that result from our intention.
-Its not difficult to imagine an MRI recognizing conceptual language we use as words and pictures, and printing them to a machine, or even the Internet.
-Brain activity is a common language in nature, and can be interpreted from quite a distance, so harnessing it for practical hands free use is not far off!
+At the University of Minnesota Biotech Department, EEG has been used to control a computer by monitoring intention.
+Real time monitoring of brain signals resulting from our intentions can be used to control a cursor, or mouse on screen.
+The same technology can be used to interpret MRI and the conceptual language we use as words and pictures to print them to machines, or even the Internet.
+Brain activity is a common language in nature, and can be captured by modern technology from a safe distance to harness it for hands free use!

 Please see the following article at: IOP, Institute of Physics